Robinatp/YOLO_Tensorflow/YOLO_V3/YOLOv3-Tensorflow-detect-export/README.md

 Tested on Tensorflow 1.8.0 on Ubuntu 16.04.

+Just only load the darknet yolov3 weight,you can run YOLO_V3_inference.py for demo.

 ## 文件说明：<br>
 1、convert_ckpt_and_inference.py：load yolov3.weights and convert it to models/yolov3.ckpt which is used by YOLO_V3_inference.py <br>